 Visiting an estancia in Patagonia is an opportunity to see what goes on in “real” Patagonia and to meet the people who work the seemingly inhospitable land.
 Estancia activities usually include hiking or horseback riding for a chance to see wildlife, a lamb feast, followed by a demonstration of what usually goes on at the estancia (it can vary from sheep shearing or horsemanship show, depending on the estancia).
 Some estancias even offer multiday trekking or overnight stays.
 For many, it ends up being one of the highlights of Patagonia trips.

-While in Puerto Natales, we visited an estancia called La Peninsula.
-This estancia is located on the peninsula Antonio Varas and only accessible by boat.
+While in Puerto Natales, we visited a working estancia called La Peninsula Estancia.
+La Peninsula Estancia is located on the peninsula Antonio Varas and only accessible by boat.
 This estancia is conveniently located for a day trip from Puerto Natales, where we had an extra day before heading to Argentina.

 La Peninsula Estancia